kaymmm/intro-to-gis-demo/lesson_plan.md

 # Dasymetric Mapping

-Consider the [problem posed above](#polygon-to-polygon), of aggregating polygons-to-polygons.
+>Consider the [problem posed above](#polygon-to-polygon), of aggregating polygons-to-polygons.
 How might you consider heterogeneous data within an aggregation unit?

+One method for interpolating/disaggregating data within an aggregation unit is through a technique called dasymetric mapping.
+The key difference between dasymetric maps and choropleth maps

 ## Other Considerations